Seven day sprints.

 While Acompli was still in pre-alpha, he searched for a suitable partner to outsource their testing to.
 Fortunately for Testlio, Kevin discovered us through a Testlio shirt Keen.io founder and fellow TechStars alumni, Kyle Wild was wearing.

-When they first launched, Acompli had no intentions of building out a manual test team.
-Aside from the higher cost of building out a manual test team, Kevin also acknowledged the challenge of managing it.
+When I spoke with Kevin he told me Acompli had no intentions of building out a manual test team.
+Aside from the higher cost of building out a manual test team, he also acknowledged the challenge of managing it.
 He noted a major challenge was “keeping a manual test team fresh and up to date with what’s changing and keeping them excited over long sprints.”
 Acompli needed a testing partner who was flexible and able to adapt to their development cycles and needs.

 “Testlio has grown at the speed of our growth”